 I’ve spent plenty of winters training almost exclusively on the treadmill.
 Before you say: “just get out there and run outside,” I’ll also let you know that I’ve slipped on ice and broken my arm just “running outside.”

-While New Jersey is a lot easier to run outdoors year round, some places such as Upstate New York are not.
+While New Jersey is a lot easier to run outdoors year-round, some places such as Upstate New York are not.
 Some winters it has been -30 outside and you’re so bundled up you can’t get more than a speed waddle outside.
 You get a much more quality workout by running on the treadmill.
 I hate the treadmill; you’re going to miss out on quality training.

 I love running, but I’m not going to run outside only to be miserable or be unsafe while doing so.

 In fact, I don’t mind running on the treadmill.
 I’m able to put in a certain pace, zone out and go.
 There was a significant ice storm the night before my last twenty miler before Phoenix.
 It was either run 20 miles on a treadmill or miss the run.
 I watched 3 hours of Say Yes to the Dress, and it wasn’t bad.

 First, change your mindset about the treadmill (IE stop calling it the dreadmill).

 If you call it the “dreadmill,” of course, you are going to hate the treadmill.
 I should take this mentality with shopping and call it dreading…maybe I wouldn’t like that too.

 Do a Workout You Couldn’t Normally Do on the Treadmill:

 Another way not to hate the treadmill is do a different workout.
 Is your area hilly?
 Use the treadmill to get a flat run in.
 Or use the treadmill to run a more hilly run.
 You can get a run that you aren’t ordinarily able too.
 Even a high-intensity workout is good.